 Which one should you buy?
 My Honest Opinion

-However, if you have enough budget and a PCIe 4.0 motherboard with a very fast processor and RAM, you should go for 980 Pro.
+However, if you have enough budget and a PCIe 4.0 motherboard and PCIe 4.0 CPU along with fast RAM, you should go for 980 Pro.
 This purchase is going to enhance your system capabilities to a huge extent.